Drunk Driving Accident: What To Do in Peoria, IL

 Insurance companies (and sometimes courts) rely heavily on documents created close in time to the crash.
 If you can gather and save these items, you give yourself a clearer paper trail.

-• Crash info: the report number, the agency name, and the responding officer’s name if you have it.
+- Crash info: the report number, the reporting agency (in the Peoria area, usually the Peoria Police Department, the Peoria County Sheriff’s Office, or the Illinois State Police), and the responding officer’s name if you have it.

 Tip: save everything in one place.
 A folder on your phone plus a paper envelope at home is enough.
 Just keep it organized.

-Common mistakes that can hurt a DUI injury claim
+What mistakes can hurt a DUI injury claim?

-Most people don’t mean to make mistakes.
-They’re just trying to get through a stressful week.
-Here are a few problems we see often in drunk driving accident cases.
+The most damaging mistake is waiting too long to get medical care.
+Most people don’t mean to make mistakes, they’re just trying to get through a stressful week.
+Here are the problems that come up most often in Illinois drunk driving accident cases.

 Waiting too long to get medical care